 Countries that find themselves on the short end of the stick of fertile lands:

-- When the land is infertile, we would more likely breed livestock, rather than grow crops.
+- When the land is infertile, it is likely to breed livestock, rather than grow crops.
 Check out anywhere in the world, and you will see the same frame persists.
-We believe, and rightly so, livestock would survive better than crops, and more so in increasingly harsher climates.
-However, these wipe whatever little is left of the vegetation out on those lands, removing the roots of vegetation completely, which loosens the soil, and therefore, deserts grow.
+It believes, and rightly so, livestock would survive better than crops, especially in increasingly harsher climates.
+However, these wipe out whatever little is left of the vegetation on the lands, removing the roots of vegetation completely, which loosens the soil, and therefore, grows deserts.

-- We extract raw materials rather than produce raw materials.
-But what that means is more water used in washing the minerals;
+- It extracts raw materials rather than produces raw materials.
+But what that means is more water is used in washing the minerals;

-- We produce alcoholic drinks and build brewery plants.
+- It produces alcoholic drinks and builds brewery plants.
 But did you know that it takes ten cans of water to produce one can of beer?
-So, don’t tell me that there is no water.

-- We do not focus on building any one company to a position that it can grow by itself, as it takes time, and so feeds our fear of putting ‘all the eggs in one basket in the case that we need to hedge ourselves for increased disruptions in the economy.
+- It does not focus on building any one company to a position that it can grow by itself, as it takes time, and so feeds our fear of putting ‘all the eggs in one basket in the case that we need to hedge ourselves for increased disruptions in the economy.
 However, we often do not build industries with time, that way either.

 - In the face of droughts, compared to the above industries, we would begin to allocate less water to horticulture industries.
-The very products that when we produce them, feed the rainwater (not just the water) cycle.
-Instead, we would plant warm crops.
+The very products we produce feed the rainwater (not just the water) cycle.
+Instead, it plants warm crops.
 Warm crops create warm weather and therefore erratic weather.
 And kills the very industry that would have reversed and created more fertile lands.
-And so, what happens of their profit levels?
+And so, what happens to their profit levels?
 Can you see if these graphs, could be any different?

 THE IMPACT THE SYSTEMIC ISSUES HAVE ON THE CAPACITY OF THE ECONOMY TO GENERATE WEALTH

-There is, therefore, a crowding of job hunters and skills-seeking at tertiary (retail) economic sectors and government (refer to pink and light blue portions of the picture on the left) limiting the growth of and therefore creating a virtually absent secondary (manufacturing) and primary (raw material production) sectors (LtG).
+These lead to a crowding out of job hunters for jobs in the tertiary (retail) economic sectors and government (refer to pink and light blue portions of the picture on the left) limiting the growth of and therefore creating a virtually absent secondary (manufacturing) and primary (raw material production) sectors (LtG).

 This, in turn, causes the economy to rely more so on industries that extract (mining and its dependency on technology) rather than produce raw materials.
-The latter, however, should it grow and green the country also has the effect of reducing erratic weather systems which would mean the capacity of the country to produce plants and its by-products will improve with time.
+The latter, however, should it grow green the country also has the effect of reducing erratic weather systems which would mean the country’s capacity to produce plants and its by-products will improve with time.
 However, when they do not happen, those two sectors stay missing in the economy.

-For each person that stays unemployed, the loss per capita income per month is 5,848 pula.
+For each person who stays unemployed, the loss per capita income per month is 5,848 pula.
 That is the same as 55,956 pula per annum or a staggering 5 billion loss to the population.
-Instead today, the per capita income per month limited to 4,320 pula instead of growing to 10,168 pula (that exceeds even that of South Africa’s 8,983 pula) per month per capita.
+Instead today, the per capita income per month is limited to 4,320 pula instead of growing to 10,168 pula (that would exceed even that of South Africa’s 8,983 pula) per month per capita.

 Most of what’s retailed in the economy is based on products that are produced and manufactured from outside the country, This further erodes the value of the money the citizens would have, to invest back in their economies (ToC).